 © 2017 IEEE.
 Coverage holes (CHs) due to the correlated node failures, if not appropriately addressed in a timely manner, not only disrupt network's operation but also can compromise its integrity.
 In the absence of centralised control, distributed node relocation can be an effective solution to recover CHs.
 Relocation algorithms that mainly applied to all nodes to address networks' coverage and unbalanced deployments problems, are not efficient as participating nodes beyond a certain distance and depth from the CHs do not significantly contribute to recovery of CHs.
 Here, the effects of the number of participating nodes and movement iterations on recovery of CHs are examined in two Voronoi-based and one force-based node relocation algorithms.

-Rafiei, A, Abolhasan, M, Maali, Y & Franklin, D 2015, 'A Geometrical Sink-Based Cooperative Coverage Hole Recovery Strategy for WSNs', Proceedings of the 9th International Conference on Signal Processing and Communication Systems, International Conference on Signal Processing and Communication Systems, IEEE, Cairns, Australia, pp. 1-8.View/Download from: UTS OPUS or Publisher's site
+Rafiei, A, Abolhasan, M, Maali, Y & Franklin, D 2015, 'A Geometrical Sink-Based Cooperative Coverage Hole Recovery Strategy for WSNs', Proceedings of the 9th International Conference on Signal Processing and Communication Systems, International Conference on Signal Processing and Communication Systems, IEEE, Cairns, Australia, pp. 1-8.View/Download from: Publisher's site

 Unlike sporadic node failures, coverage holes emerging from multiple temporally-correlated node failures can severely affect quality of service in a network and put the integrity of entire wireless sensor networks at risk.
 Conventional topology control schemes addressing such undesirable topological changes have usually overlooked the status of participating nodes in the recovery process with respect to the deployed sink node(s) in the network.
 In this paper, a cooperative coverage hole recovery model is proposed which utilises the simple geometrical procedure of circle inversion.
 In this model, autonomous nodes consider their distances to the deployed sink node(s) in addition to their local status, while relocating towards the coverage holes.
 By defining suitable metrics, the performance of our proposed model performance is compared with a force-based approach.

-Cooper, C, Mukunthan, A, Ros, M, Franklin, DR & Abolhasan, M 2014, 'Dynamic Environmental Fading in Urban VANETs', Communications (ICC), 2014 IEEE International Conference on, IEEE International Conference on Communications, IEEE, Sydney, NSW, Australia, pp. 5641-5646.View/Download from: UTS OPUS or Publisher's site
+Cooper, C, Mukunthan, A, Ros, M, Franklin, DR & Abolhasan, M 2014, 'Dynamic Environmental Fading in Urban VANETs', Communications (ICC), 2014 IEEE International Conference on, IEEE International Conference on Communications, IEEE, Sydney, NSW, Australia, pp. 5641-5646.View/Download from: Publisher's site

 A method of approximating the Rician K-Factor with considerations of the local human-built environment is proposed for urban VANETs.
 The model is validated experimentally on a busy street in Australia, in the presence and absence of other vehicles.
 The model is found to accurately predict actual channel measurements in close-range communications scenarios.

-Cooper, C, Ros, M, Safaei, F, Abolhasan, M & Franklin, D 2014, 'Simulation of Contrasting Clustering Paradigms under an Experimentally-derived Channel Model', Vehicular Technology Conference (VTC Fall), 2014 IEEE 80th, IEEE Vehicular Technology Conference, IEEE, Vancouver, BC, pp. 1-6.View/Download from: UTS OPUS or Publisher's site
+Cooper, C, Ros, M, Safaei, F, Abolhasan, M & Franklin, D 2014, 'Simulation of Contrasting Clustering Paradigms under an Experimentally-derived Channel Model', Vehicular Technology Conference (VTC Fall), 2014 IEEE 80th, IEEE Vehicular Technology Conference, IEEE, Vancouver, BC, pp. 1-6.View/Download from: Publisher's site